-Q: I purchased an APU in 2013.
+Q: I purchased an Auxiliary Power Unit this year.
 Can I receive a tax credit for this purchase?

 A: Yes.
-Send your tax prepared the receipt for the APU.
-If you do not have the receipt, write down the purchase price and the date of purchase.
+Send your tax preparer the receipt or the Bill of Sale for the APU.
 Also, write down the hours it was used or gallons of fuel used so we can provide the tax credit.

 Q: Are truck dog expenses deductible?